The Ashy-faced Owl is a medium-sized barn owl with no ear-tufts. It is also known as the Hispaniolan Barn Owl.

 Size: Length 33-35cm.
 Wing length 240-280mm.
 Tail length 127-160mm.
 Weight 260-535g.
 Females are larger and heavier than males.

 Habits: The habits of the Ashy-faced owl are little known, but likely similar to that of other barn owls.

 Voice: A rasping wheeze of 2-3 seconds duration, different from the American Barn Owl.
 Also utters rapid clicking trills.

 Hunting & Food: Feeds on small mammals such as mice and rats.
 Also takes small birds, frogs, reptiles and insects.

 Breeding: The breeding habits of this owl are not known, but likely similar to that of other barn owls.

 Habitat: Open country with scattered trees and bushes, often near human settlements.
 Also found in open forest.
 Ranges from lowlands to above 2000m elevation.

-Distribution: This owl is endemic to the islands of Hispaniola and Tortuga in the Caribbean.
+Distribution: This owl is endemic to the island of Hispaniola and some smaller surrounding islands in the Caribbean.

 Original Description: Kaup, Johannes Jacob.
 1852.
 Contributions to Ornithology 1848-1852 [Jardine], 6, p.
 118.